 For the patient-reported medication in ORION-4, only the date of the visit in which the drug is recorded is collected (i.e. there are no precise start or end dates).
 Thus, analyses concerning drug initiation or discontinuation will be performed using the halfway point between the last visit and the visit in which there is a medication change (as an approximation to the actual date)

-For the Prescribing dataset, two dates are provided for each record: a “date” field, and a “record_date” field.
-A preliminary analysis will establish which of these is more likely to represent the actual date of the prescription (i.e. the earliest) versus the date in which that prescription was recorded; the earliest date will be used thereon
+For the GP dataset, two dates are provided for each record: a “date” field, and a “record_date” field.
+A preliminary analysis will establish which of these is more likely to represent the actual date of the prescription (i.e. the earliest) versus the date in which that prescription was recorded, or if one field appears to be more reliable than other; the field deemed most accurate will be used thereon

 For the Dispensing dataset, no precise dates are presented since all records are aggregated on a monthly basis, and only the month (“reporting period”) is provided.
 Thus, the first day of the corresponding month will be used as a surrogate for the actual dispensing date